 Stands erect

 Smiles - pleasant expression

-Exuberates confidence
+Exudes confidence

 Shoulders back

 Hands relaxed at side when not in use

-Personal Appearance
+Personal appearance

-Naturalness & Ease before audience
+Naturalness & ease before audience

 Remember!
 Every opportunity you have to appear before an audience is an opportunity to promote our product.
 As a Dairy Princess, you have a unique opportunity to reach many types of audiences.
-When you are allotted a time limit, use it wisely.
+When you are allotted a time to speak, use it wisely.

-2022 State Pageant Speech Topics & Prompts
+2024 State Competition Speech Topics & Prompts